Courtroom 1A: (970) 498-7242

 The only person who can appear on your behalf is an attorney who is licensed in the State of Colorado.
 Even if represented by an attorney, your appearance in court is usually required unless the court has excused your personal appearance.

-In order to request a No Contact Order be removed, you must fill out the appropriate paper work with the court.
+In order to request a no contact order be removed, you must fill out the appropriate paper work with the court.
+Filling out the motion to lift the no contact order does not guarantee that the court will lift it.
 To get more information you should go to the courts web site and self help center at: http://www.courts.state.co.us/Self_Help/Index.cfm

 Only the court can change your court date.
 You can contact the clerk of the courts at (970) 494-3500.

-You should contact the court as soon as possible to avoid the possibility of a warrant being issued for your arrest.
+You should contact the court, (970) 494-3500, as soon as possible to avoid the possibility of a warrant being issued for your arrest.
 If you have a bondsman, you should also contact them and advise them that you missed your court date.

 If you had an attorney on your case, you should contact your attorney to assist you with a possible change of sentence.
 If you did not have an attorney, you may file a written motion with the court requesting a modification to your sentence.
 To get more information on how to file this motion, you should go to the courts website at: http://www.courts.state.co.us/Self_Help/Index.cfm